Convex-Dev/design/docs/cad/015_peercomms/README.md

 ## Overview

 Peers in Convex need to communicate messages to ensure the effective running of the protocol and communication with clients and other peers.
+We need highly efficient messaging that is well suited for distributed systems dealing with advanced lattice data structures and operations.

-This CAD describes peer-to-peer messaging as required to implement the protocol.
+This CAD describes the Convex / lattice messaging model.

 Objectives:

 - Resilient to network failures and deliberate attacks
 - Low latency communications
 - Messaging efficiency
-- Asynchronous model supported
+- Asynchronous model supported by default
+- Flexibility to adapt to different transport protocols
+- Consistency with lattice data principles

-## Message Passing
+## Messages

 Peers communicate via messages.
+A message is an atomic, asynchronous piece of data passed from a sender to a receiver.

 A Message consists of: